-As of the date the Standalone financial statements are authorized for issue, the Company is still evaluating the impact on its financial position and financial performance as a result of the initial adoption of the aforementioned standards or interpretations.
-The related impact will be disclosed when the Company completes the evaluation.
+As of the issuance date of these consolidated financial statements, the Company is still evaluating the impact of the above standards and interpretations on its financial position and financial performance.
+The related impact will be disclosed upon completion of the assessment.

-4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+4. SUMMARY OF MATERIAL ACCOUNTING POLICIES

-The principal accounting policies applied in the preparation of these Standalone financial statements are set out below.
-These policies have been consistently applied to all the periods presented, unless otherwise stated.
+The principal accounting policies adopted in the preparation of these consolidated financial statements are set out below.
+These policies have been applied consistently across all reporting periods unless otherwise stated.

-4.1 Compliance statement
+4.1 Statement of Compliance

-The accompanying Standalone financial statements have been prepared in conformity with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+The accompanying consolidated financial statements have been prepared in conformity with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the IFRSs endorsed by the FSC with the effective dates.